Daniel Biss: Illinois Senate

 On November 10, 2011, Biss announced his intent to run for the Illinois Senate seat held by Senator Jeffrey Schoenberg, who was retiring.
 He won the election on November 6, 2012, receiving over 66% of the vote, and was sworn in on January 8, 2013.
 The district included a number of Chicago's northern suburbs, including Evanston, Glencoe, Glenview, Morton Grove, Northbrook, Northfield, Skokie, Wilmette, and Winnetka.

+Committee assignments

+In the 98th Illinois General Assembly Biss was a member of: